-Trade and other payables are initially recognised at fair value and subsequently held at amortised cost.
+Trade and other payables are initially recognized at fair value and subsequently held at amortised cost.

-2.12 Ordinary Share Capital
+2.12 ORDINARY SHARE CAPITAL

 External costs directly attributable to the issue of new shares are shown in equity as a deduction from the proceeds.